domo141/ioiomxtx/README.md

 completion (otoh, of course, .m&lt;TAB> completes it).
 It is basically a daemon program, launched by user (once) so this feels like a good name for it.

+Rest of user-executable programs are installed with `$HOME/bin/.mxtx-` prefix and other accombanied files at `$HOME/.local/share/mxtx/`.
+The command `make unin` removes most of the installed files (should remove all in `$HOME/bin/` but leaves `$HOME/.local/share/mxtx/` around).

+Like mentioned before `mxtx` need to be installed on all endpoints tunnels are to be created. `make a` can be used to (git-)archive sources for offline copying.

 ### naming and tab completion

 Naming is hard, and so is tab completion.
 After trying a few naming options